Okaminokiba315/DeviantartFaveChecker/README.md

 # Updates

--1st Feb 2023 = Least faved and most faved, with percentage of faves difference.
+1. 1st Feb 2023 = Least faved and most faved, with percentage of faves difference.
--2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000'), Adding Links and Mature content warning for some artists
+2. 2nd Feb 2023 = Handling 1K+ faves with basic approach (removing '.' and converting K to '000'), Adding Links and Mature content warning for some artists
+3. 4th Feb 2023 = Handling mature content indicator separately for visual-art and literature works.
+Adding choice to display proofs with terminal or by csv table and txt.
+Deleted repeated function.